We know how important your choice of secondary school is, never more so than in the current climate.

 The admissions process to secondary schools can seem daunting.
 We are here to provide reassurance and clarity over the whole process and support you and your son.

 To help prospective parents while we are unable to welcome you to the School in person, we have answered many common questions below that are often asked at Open Days.
-Please visit our main Admissions section on the website for up-to-date information about changes to examination arrangements for those applying for a place in Year 7 for September 2021 or a deferred place in Year 9 for September 2023.

 The teachers and support staff at the school have worked tirelessly to ensure we provide our boys with the best education during this period of remote learning.
 Boys are following timetabled lessons tailored to the remote learning environment and we continue to review and adapt our provision regularly to ensure we maintain the highest possible standards.